 How are individuals made aware of the procedures for correcting his or her information?
 This may be through notice at collection or other similar means.
-This question is meant to address the risk that even if procedures

-Version Date: May 1, 2021 Page 21 of 31 exist to correct information, if an individual is not made fully aware of the existence of those procedures, then the benefits of the procedures are significantly weakened.
+This question is meant to address the risk that even if procedures exist to correct information, if an individual is not made fully aware of the existence of those procedures, then the benefits of the procedures are significantly weakened.
 This question is related to privacy control IP-3, Redress, and IP-4, Complaint Management.